PCOS (POLYCYSTIC OVARY SYNDROME)

 There is still a lot to learn about the causes of PCOS but the following conditions and factors are believed to contribute to the development of this condition:

-– Insulin resistance is by far the most common cause of PCOS.
+– Excess testosterone caused by chronic high insulin levels and insulin resistance (the same as in type 2 diabetes) seems to be the most common cause of PCOS.
 It leads to high levels of insulin in the blood and too much insulin increases testosterone.
 The body’s tissues do not respond to insulin and extra insulin is produced to try to compensate.
 The high levels of insulin cause the ovaries to over produce testosterone.
 This interferes with the development of the follicles and prevents normal ovulation.

 – Thyroid problems, because ovaries need T3 thyroid hormone.
 Iodine Deficiency is regarded as one of the key factors contributing to PCOS.
 Almost all women know that iodine is required by thyroid to maintain proper functioning but they are not aware of the fact that after thyroid the ovaries contain the second highest concentration of iodine in her body.
 It means that iodine deficiency, which is very common today, must have a negative impact on ovaries too.
 This and other mentioned in this article factors make ovaries unable to release an egg and contribute to the development of cysts on the ovaries (PCOS).
 At the same time similar factors stimulate ovaries to produce too many male hormones.
 Women with PCOS usually have great results in treating this condition using Iodine supplements or adding more natural Iodine foods to their diet such as kelp, chlorella or spirulina.
 According to Dr. Jorge Flechas, “Iodine deficiency may cause the ovaries to develop cysts, nodules and scar tissue.
 At its worse this ovarian pathology is very similar to that of polycystic ovarian syndrome (PCOS).
 At present I have five PCOS patients who have been successfully brought under control with the use of 50 mg of iodine per day.”
 Also Dr Jeffrey Dach says that, “Iodine deficiency causes ovarian cysts and anovulation which can be reversed by iodine supplementation.”